Build an Apex End Table

-An Easy to Build Table with a Round Top
+An Easy to Build DIY Round End Table

 Don’t let the crazy-looking base on this table fool you… This is one of the easiest builds ever!
 The plans to build an Apex End Table feature a thick round top and legs at 45° angles secured to a center block to form the base.
 It’s both extremely simple and modern!